 That same 2-tbsp serving provides:

 Tahini seems to contain large amounts of fat.
 However, only 2 of the 16 g found in a 2-tbsp serving are saturated.
-The rest are mono- and poly-unsaturated fats, known to be beneficial to the heart and overall health.
+The rest are mono- and poly-unsaturated fats, known to be

 There are many other nutrients in sesame seeds, but it is difficult for the body to absorb them due to their hard outer layer, or hull.
 Consuming sesame seeds in the paste form of tahini allows the body to absorb the nutrients they provide more efficiently.